Terms & Conditions of Sale

 – any other particular terms and conditions relating to the Order;

-2.4 Subject to the terms and conditions of this Agreement, BOOST shall sell to the BUYER, and the BUYER shall buy from the BOOST, the Goods and Services described in the Proposal.
+2.4 Subject to the terms and conditions of this Agreement, BOOST shall sell to the BUYER, and the BUYER shall buy from BOOST, the Goods and Services described in the Proposal.

 3. PAYMENT TERMS

-3.2 The BUYER is required to pay to BOOST a Fifty Percent (50%) deposit of the purchase price for all Goods and Services prior to entry of an Order and must pay the balance of each invoice prior to shipment.
+3.2 The BUYER is required to pay to BOOST a minimum of Fifty Percent (50%) deposit of the purchase price for all Goods and Services prior to entry of an Order and must pay the balance of each invoice prior to shipment.
 When the Order is ready to be shipped, BOOST shall provide to the BUYER an invoice setting forth the Goods and Services to be delivered and the amount due and payable to Boost.
-If full payment is not received within (3) months of BOOST’s notification, the order will be re-stocked and BOOST shall retain BUYER’s Fifty Percent (50%) deposit as a re-stocking fee.
+If full payment is not received within (3) months of BOOST’s notification, the order will be re-stocked and BOOST shall retain BUYER’s deposit as a re-stocking fee.

 3.3 The purchase price for all Goods and Services is exclusive of all taxes and fees, including, but not limited to any good and services, value-added, sales, use or excise tax or customs fees, if applicable.
 All such taxes and fees are in addition to the purchase price are the sole and exclusive responsibility of, and shall be paid by, BUYER.
 The purchase price shall be subject to increase without notice by the amount of any good and services, value-added, sales, use or excise tax or customs fees levied or charged either by any federal, provincial, state, and county, city or other government agency.